evinism/lambda-explorer/src/game/problems/readme.md

 ### Composition function

-It turns out if you want to think of the 'meaning' of a number n, the number composes it's first argument n times, then applies the result
+It turns out if you want to think of the 'meaning' of a number n, the number composes it's first argument n times.
+We can bootstrap off of this to come up with.

-With this in mind,
+With this in mind, we can come up